reedsy/challenges/node-fullstack.md

 ![SPA 2](./images/node_4-02.png "SPA 2")

+### Solution

-Your solution should:
+Your solution **should**:

+- [ ] be written to a Production-level standard
 - [ ] use Vue.js
 - [ ] display 5 books per page
 - [ ] have multiple pages to have pagination
 - [ ] expand/collapse details when clicking the book
-- [ ] improve the UI as you see fit
 - [ ] have reasonable test coverage
 - [ ] be scalable — this is a small app, but write it as if it will grow into a full, Production-grade SPA
 - [ ] assume books will be fetched over HTTP
+- [ ] highlight any assumptions you've made; uncertainties you have; or things you would have improved with more time

+Your solution **may**:

+- [ ] use any source data, including in-memory, but it should be clear how this would be fetched over HTTP in Production
+- [ ] include end-to-end testing on top of unit tests, but this isn't expected
+- [ ] improve the UI as you see fit
+- [ ] use styling libraries, but please use these as you would in Production